Can I drive a van? Van driving licences explained

 Alternatively fuelled vans

-In 2019, the Department for Transport announced as part of its Road to Zero Strategy that category B driving licence holders would be allowed to drive alternativelly fuelled vans with a kerb weight of up to 4.5 tonnes.
-The extra weight allowance is a result of the fact hybrid and electric vans tend to weigh more than traditionally powered ones because of the heavy batteries they're fitted with.
+In 2019, the Department for Transport announced as part of its Road to Zero Strategy that category B driving licence holders would be allowed to drive alternative fuel vans (including EVs such as the Mercedes eSprinter, Vauxhall Vivaro-e and Citroen e-Dispatch) with a kerb weight of up to 4.5 tonnes.
+The extra weight allowance is a result of plug-in hybrid and electric vans having a higher unladen weight than traditionally powered ones because of the heavy batteries.

 Category B licence holders who wish to drive these vans are required to complete five hours of additional relevant training from one of the two Government-approved LGV (light goods vehicle) training providers before getting behind the wheel.